Talladega National Forest

 There are thousands of acres on the Northern Section of the Talladega National Forest.
 Coleman Lake has an excellent campground and an excellent day-use area with picnic tables, swimming, and showers.
 You can ride from the day-use area.
 Pine Glen campground and day-use is more primitive.
 Presently there are no specific Mountain Bike trails.
 Riding is not allowed on the Pinhoti Trail.
 There is however some great riding.
 Many miles of dirt and gravel roads have locked iron gates on them and are closed to motor vehicles, but are open to bicycles, hikers, horses, and such.
 I have ridden many of these roads and some of them are fun to ride.
 They vary in length from less than a mile to 5 miles from the gate to the end.
 The maps which are available to hunters are excellent for finding your way around on the Management Area.
 I have been hiking and riding here since the 60's.
 I may have a map here and more trail descriptions soon.
 Information about this area is available from the US Forest Service, 2309 Hi-way 46, Heflin, AL 36264, Phone (256)463-2273.
 I will help you if I can.
 E-mail me for info or with questions.

-Some Rides I know Are Good - Talladega National Forest, Northern Section, blocked and gated Forest Service (FS) Roads
+- Talladega National Forest, Northern Section, blocked and gated Forest Service (FS) Roads

 FS 500K - From hi-way 9 on Rabbittown Road go 8.9 miles to where Forest Service Road 500 crosses Rabbittown Road.
 Take FS 500, a dirt road to the left.
 FS 500K is the first road on the left.
 This road is normally closed by a locked gate about 100 yards from the start.
 It is 4.5 miles from the start of 500K to a turn around at the end.
 This road is usually in very good condition.
 There are a few side roads to explore, but not many.
 Some of this area gets close to the Dugger Mountain Wilderness Area.
 Avoid the DMWA on your bicycle